id-studiolab/Connected-Interaction-Kit/docs/tutorials/01-hello-world/step-2.md

 LED = digitalio.DigitalInOut(board.D13)
 LED.direction = digitalio.Direction.OUTPUT

-# Usually code runs only once, until it is complete
+# Usually code runs only once top to bottom until it is complete
-# This function of "while True:" allows the code to run in a continous loop
+# The function of "while True:" allows the code to run in a continous loop
 # Everything indented with a tab is part of the function loop
 while True:
 	time.sleep(1.0) # Wait 1 second